Guest post from dashapplications.com

 For Sponsored Brands, your headline ads will continue to run even if you lose the Buy Box.
 Amazon’s reasoning is that you should still have the opportunity to promote your brand, regardless of who captures the sale.
 With that, it’s important to recognize that if you lose the Buy Box on a Sponsored Brand advertised product, Amazon will report Sponsored Brand ad sales for all sales of the advertised product and other products within your brand even if that sale goes to a reseller.
 You can imagine the implications of this as you look to understand the impact of your ad sales on overall platform sales – if you do not own the Buy Box on Sponsored Brand advertised products, it’s possible that the Sponsored Brand ad sales reported in Amazon are not going directly to your pocket and your Amazon account, but rather to resellers who got ahold of your product somewhere in your distribution chain.

-With FeedbackWhiz’s Buy Box Loss monitoring, you can easily identify a product that you no longer hold the Buy Box on and adjust your advertising accordingly.
+With FeedbackWhiz’s monitoring and notifications feature, you can also track Buy Box Loss and easily identify a product that you no longer hold the Buy Box on and adjust your advertising accordingly.
 Turning off Sponsored Brand ads that include the product may be one action to take, while also understanding that your Sponsored Product ads will no longer be running and contributing to overall sales for the given product.
 This understanding prevents surprises at the end of the month when you see ad sales and platform sales have contracted for a product that you know lost Buy Box within the moth.

 What Happens to Amazon Advertising When My Listing Title Changes?